trcosner/advocate-search-platform/DISCUSSION.md

 - **Custom data fetching hook** for future scalability
 - **Component memoization** to prevent unnecessary re-renders
 - **Reusable UI components** for maintainable codebase
+- **TypeScript Enhancement**: Proper typing throughout for code safety

 ### Rendering & URL Strategy
-- **Server-Side Rendering**: Initial page load with complete advocate data for SEO and performance
+- **Server-Side Rendering**: Initial page load with complete advocate data for SEO and performance, storing search params in url makes this valuable
 - **URL-based state management**: Search filters and pagination accessible via shareable URLs
-- no Auth, not highly interactive, decent use case for SSR
+- no Auth, not highly interactive

 ## Bug Fixes
 -  Initial bugs - added key to each table row and specialty, fixed html for table

 ## Future Improvements (Given More Time)

 ### Advanced Performance
-- **Virtual scrolling** for massive advocate lists, though use by patients in a healthcare application could point to pagination being the better implementation for these users and the point of this list anyways.

 - **Redis caching layer** for search result optimization
 - **CDN implementation** for global patient access
 - **DB Schema Changes** with more time I would create a specialties table and a advocate_specialties table.
 Also bigint for phoneNumber is ok since data provided was normalized to 5559872345 format, if we wanted to preserve special characters like 1-555-555-5555, we might want to change this to text
-- **SSR Styles** styles not included with response returned from ssr, getting this to work would be nice.
+- **Virtual scrolling** for massive advocate lists, though use by patients in a healthcare application could point to pagination being the better implementation for these users and the point of this list anyways.

 ### Enhanced Patient Experience
 - **Advanced filtering** by insurance, availability, patient ratings